RajkumarR1206/-gitops-argocd-demo/README.md

 *   **Observability**: ArgoCD provides visibility into application health and sync status.
 *   **Reliability & Recoverability**: Self-healing and easy rollback mechanisms ensure application stability.

-## 8. Interview Talking Points

-*   Discuss the benefits of GitOps over traditional CI/CD approaches for deployment and management.
-*   Explain how ArgoCD acts as a reconciliation engine, continuously monitoring Git and the cluster.
-*   Detail the role of Kustomize in managing environment-specific configurations (staging vs. production).
-*   Describe the self-healing mechanism and its importance in maintaining desired state.
-*   Highlight the rollback process and how Git-based rollbacks are more reliable and auditable.
-*   Emphasize the security benefits of GitOps, including audit trails and reduced direct access to clusters.

-## 9. Resume Bullet

-*   **Engineered and implemented a robust GitOps workflow using ArgoCD and Kustomize for automated, self-healing deployments across staging and production Kubernetes environments, significantly enhancing reliability and accelerating delivery.**